 Pharmacy technicians can help identify patients who are eligible for pharmacist immunization services.
 An immunization screening program by pharmacists and pharmacy technicians was successfully implemented at an independent pharmacy with multiple locations.
-Pharmacy technicians, especially those physically positioned in the pharmacy to facilitate patient interactions, were instrumental in identifying patients eligible for immunizations recommended by the Advisory Committee on Immunization Practices.
+Pharmacy technicians, especially those physically positioned in the pharmacy to facilitate patient interactions, were instrumental in screening patients eligible for immunizations.
+Over 600 patients in a 30-day study period were screened for immunizations recommended by the Advisory Committee on Immunization Practices.